State | CBD Legality | Conditions |

 Key Considerations:

 - Not Legal Advice: This page does not constitute legal advice and should not be relied upon as such.
-The content is not a substitute for professional legal counsel from a qualified attorney licensed in your jurisdiction.
+Content not a substitute for professional legal counsel from a qualified attorney licensed in your jurisdiction.

 - Accuracy and Currency: While we strive to provide accurate and up-to-date information, laws change frequently and may be interpreted differently in various contexts.
 We do not guarantee the accuracy, completeness, or timeliness of the information presented here.
 It is your sole responsibility to research and understand the current laws in your specific state and local jurisdiction.